freecityhacks/fch-docs/README.md

 Free City Hacks is a volunteer-led network of tech enthusiasts, students and developers within and around Aba who come together to learn, collaborate, solve problems and have fun in a very inclusive environment supported by the [Raspberry Jam](https://raspberrypi.org/jam) family.

 ## Our Goal
-Our focus is on helping our world achieve sustainability using a unique approach to closing the digital divide in regions of growing economy.
-We aim to provide both new and veteran developers with regular updates on technology and encourage makers in every field to build competitive and maintainable products using globally recognized technologies and widely accepted best practices, a good way to contribute to achieving Sustainable Goal 9.
+Our focus is on helping our world achieve sustainability using a unique approach to closing the digital divide by providing both new and veteran developers with regular updates on interesting technology trends and encourage makers in every field to build competitive and maintainable products using globally recognized technologies and widely accepted best practices, a good way to contribute to achieving Sustainable Goal 9.

 ## Our Service
 Leveraging on the power of active learning, we organize and facilitate in-house monthly jams (based on community needs) and host occasional hackathons geared towards helping participants continuously learn and improve their use of modern developer tools when building products and services.